Guinea Pig vs Hamster. Should I Get Hamster or Guinea Pig? What is the Difference Between a Guinea Pig and Hamster?

 The Humane Society says one to two guinea pigs require a minimum of 7.5 square feet of living space and a recommended space of 10.5 square feet.
 The guinea pigs require roomier enclosures, so they can exercise on their schedule and have some private space.
 Most pet store cages are much smaller than minimum size requirements.
 They may be acceptable for the first couple of weeks when guinea pigs are only babies.
 However, the owner must quickly look into expanding the cage size as the guinea pigs grow.

-Here are a couple of cage options that are appropriate for the guinea pigs.
+Here are a couple of cage options that are appropriate for the guinea pigs or you can read about different types of cages at Different types of Cages.

 You can also try the DIY options if you are handy.
 GuineaDad built a cage with IKEA furniture, and it provides about 2 grid by 6 grid space for his three guinea pigs.
 You can click the picture to watch the video.
 The possibilities are endless!

 More than 90% of pre-built cages that are "made for guinea pigs" are not appropriate for the guinea pigs.
 Most of them do not reach even the minimum requirement of 7.5 square feet, let alone the recommended space of 10.5 square feet.
-One brand that barely meets the minimum size is called MidWest Guinea Habitat.
+One brand that is suitable for a pair of guinea pigs is the MidWest Guinea Habitat.
 However, many experts recommend that you upgrade to the C&C cage or DIY options as soon as possible.
+Below is an example of a hutch for guinea pigs.

 Don’t Forget the Bedding!